Local moving companies in Columbus

 Can I pay for my move from Columbus, OH, with cash?

-There are five movers in Columbus that accept cash payments.
+There are four movers in Columbus that accept cash payments.
 That said, cash is not common in the moving industry—most companies prefer card, ACH, or cashier’s check for traceability and receipts.
 Typically, you’ll pay a deposit to secure your booking and move date, with the remaining balance collected at pickup or after delivery (policy varies by mover).
 Always confirm accepted payment types and the timing of each payment before you book.

 Helpful moving resources